 But in the end, what Penn produced was not an interview and certainly not a piece of investigative journalism.
 It fits more neatly into another journalistic genre: The celebrity profile.
 Penn’s story is an exercise in myth making that for the most part lets El Chapo tell his own story.

 Ironically, it was the mutually reinforcing hubris between Penn and his subject that appears to have led the Mexican authorities to El Chapo’s door.
 Surveillance photographs published in the the Mexico City daily El Universal show that Mexican intelligence was tracking Penn and del Castillo the moment they landed in Mexico from Los Angeles.

 Aside from apparently blowing El Chapo’s cover, Penn also committed another journalistic sin, which was to conflate the risk he took in reporting the story with the value of the information obtained.
 Sure, it takes plenty of guts to travel to Mexico and land an interview with El Chapo.
 It also takes some courage to stick a camera in Sean Penn’s face.
 While neither will necessarily produce great insights, celebrity journalism is part of the free speech package.
-If the Mexican authorities try to come after Penn—as they have threatened to do—I’ll be first to defend him.Joel Simon is a CJR columnist and the executive director of the Committee to Protect Journalists.
-His second book, The New Censorship: Inside the Global Battle for Media Freedom, was published by Columbia University Press in November 2014.
+If the Mexican authorities try to come after Penn—as they have threatened to do—I’ll be first to defend him.Joel Simon is the founding director of the Journalism Protection Initiative at the Craig Newmark Graduate School of Journalism.